ROS1 Cheatsheet

 from your_package.msg import FibonacciAction, FibonacciGoal

-def feedback_cb(feedback):
+def feedback_cb(msg):

-client = actionlib.SimpleActionClient('fibonacci', FibonacciAction)
+client = actionlib.SimpleActionClient("fibonacci", FibonacciAction)

 client.wait_for_server()

-client.send_goal(goal, feedback_cb=feedback_cb)
+client.send_goal(FibonacciGoal(order=8), feedback_cb=feedback_cb)

 client.wait_for_result()